 The California Community Colleges organized a high-level task force to create a roadmap of available resources for the safe reopening of community college campuses.

-The report contains considerations and recommendations for the Chancellor’s Office to consider in supporting districts and colleges as they plan for reopening of their campuses.
+The task force report contains considerations and recommendations for the Chancellor’s Office.
 However, the broad recommendation of the Report of the Safe Campus Reopening Workgroup is that further action be undertaken locally by subject matter experts.
 This includes labor partners such as AFT local unions as well as state, federal and local governments, medical professionals, and those directly managing the pandemic response.

 This report represents the first of many steps to carefully evaluate key considerations campuses should be taking to reopen safely so as to provide a safe workplace for faculty, classified staff, students and entire campus communities.